Ontario Highway 62: Route description

 Entering the larger rural Town of Bancroft, Highway 62 travels through the community of L'Amable and around the lake of the same name.
 It enters the village of Bancroft, where it is maintained as a Connecting Link as it meanders alongside the York River.
 The Connecting Link begins south of Bay Lake Road and stretches 7.7 km through the village to Victoria Drive.

 Within the centre of the village, Highway 62 intersects and is briefly concurrent with Highway 28 along Bridge Street, crossing the York River.
 South of this concurrency, it is known as Mill Street, while north of the concurrency it is known as Hastings Street.

 Parting ways with the York River, Highway 62 enters Hastings Highlands and passes through the communities of York River and Birds Creek, which form a continuous stretch of urban development along with the village of Bancroft.
 The highway then returns to thick forests, although the occasional farm dots the journey north, mostly surrounding the Hickey Settlement.
-At the Peterson Colonization Road, the highway makes a sharp curve east and enters Maynooth.
-It ends at the junction with Highway 127, with which it shares a terminus.
-Prior to 1997, Highway 62 continued east and north along what is now known as Hastings Highlands Municipal Road 62, Renfrew County Road 62 and Renfrew County Road 58 via Cobermere, Barry's Bay, Killaloe, Round Lake Centre and Bonnechere to Highway 17 in Pembroke.
+At the Peterson Colonization Road, the highway makes a sharp curve east and enters Maynooth, before ending at the junction with Highway 127, with which it shares a terminus.
+Prior to 1997, Highway 62 continued east and north along what is now known as Hastings Highlands Municipal Road 62, Renfrew County Road 62 and Renfrew County Road 58 via Cobermere, Barry's Bay, Killaloe, Round Lake Centre, and Bonnechere to the Trans-Canada Highway (Highway 17) in Pembroke.